 If you want to qualify for Medicaid, your assets should not exceed the eligibility requirement of your state.

-The amount of countable assets for senior is usually capped at $2,000 for singles and $3,000 for married couples.
+The amount of countable assets for seniors is usually capped at $2,000 for singles and $3,000 for married couples.
 If your assets exceed this limit, you’ll be responsible for covering your long-term care costs, or you need to spend down until you reach the qualifying limit.

 An irrevocable funeral trust is an exempt asset from Medicaid.
-When you set aside money for your final expenses through an irrevocable funeral trust you may be able to comply with Medicaid spend-down rules.
+When you set aside money for your final expenses through an irrevocable funeral trust, you may be able to comply with Medicaid spend-down rules.
 The money in the funeral trust will still be available when you die.

 The funeral trust will cover all funeral and burial expenses.
 You will not worry about the strain of your funeral expenses on your family because you know they are already covered (assuming your funeral trust is fully funded)